Gillingham bus disaster: Accident

 Lieutenant Carter, who was moving up and down the flanks of the column, told the inquest that he saw the bus coming and told the boys to move into the kerb as far as they could, assuming the bus would move around them.
 Samson told the inquest that he did not see the cadets at all and was only aware he had driven into something when the bus started to wobble as though it "had run over a lot of loose stones or something", although it was also reported that he felt bumps and heard the high-pitched screams of the cadets.
 At that point he braked immediately.
 His conductress, Dorothy Dunster, called out "What's happened?", and Samson got out to see what had happened.
 Carter, who was knocked over and dazed but not injured, said the bus continued about fifty yards before braking and another witness said he thought about twenty-five yards.
+Once the bus had come to a stop, Carter raced to the front where he found driver John Samson having exited the bus, pale-faced after having seen just what he had hit, repeating over and over, "I didn't see them, I didn't see them!".
+When the stricken cadets began screaming in pain, he fell to the ground and shouted "My God, what've I done?!"